ashishsaini021/A-/README.md

 # 8 Queen And TSP (by A*)

 ## 8 Queen

+To Compile :- g++ 8QueenHue.cpp
+Run ./a.out
+NO INPUT IS REQIRED.

 State Space:- An 8X8 matrix with any arrangement of 8 queens, and only one queen in a row.
 Initial State:- No queen is on board.